elihuvillarausjmttol/DinosXab/README.md

 # Project Structure

-This repository consists of a parent Maven project and a child (module) Maven project, that handle the dependencies in a different way.
+This repository consists of a parent Maven project and 2 (module) Maven projects one is gradeshistogram and the other is unittesting.

 # Requirements